marco-foscato/TinkerLFMM_tests/README.md

 ```

 If you do not have `gnuplot`, you can still look or plot the results that are stored in the `test/results_TinkerLFMM/*.dat` files.

+## License
+All material is distributes under the AGPL-v3 license.